Terms and Conditions for buying goods and services on our website

-- We reserve the right to refuse admittance to any public course unless:
+- We reserve the right to refuse admittance to any course unless:

-- the full purchase price has been paid through the booking page for your chosen course on our website;
+- The full purchase price has been paid for the course;

-- the full purchase price has been received by us in advance of the course start date.
+- The full purchase price has been received by us before the course start date.

 - Delegates will not be permitted to enter the classroom if payment has not been made as set out above.
-The cancellation terms below shall also apply.
+The cancellation terms below will also apply.

 - Once we have accepted your booking, the below cancellation terms apply:

-- There is no cancellation fee providing we receive written notice more than 31 days prior to the start of the relevant training course.
+- There is no cancellation fee providing we receive written notice more than 20 days before the start of the relevant training course.

 - No refunds will be given if you fail to attend a course for which you have made a booking.

-- Delegates can be transferred from one course to another, or alternative delegates can be substituted for those already booked on a course.
+- Delegates can be transferred from one course to another, or alternative delegates can be substituted for those already booked on a course, and in-house course dates can be rescheduled.
 For this to happen, the following fees apply:

-- There is no fee where we receive written notification more than 31 days prior to the start of the relevant training course.
+- There is no fee where we receive written notification more than 21 days before the start of the relevant training course.

-- Where the written request is received between 31 and 21 days prior to the start of the training course, there is a 25% transfer fee.
+- Where the written request is received between 21 and 15 days before the start of the training course, there is a 15% transfer fee.

-- Where the written request is received between 20 and 11 days prior to the start of the training course, there is a 50% transfer fee.
+- Where the written request is received between 14 and 8 days before the start of the training course, there is a 25% transfer fee.

-- Where a transfer request is received 10 days or less in advance of a course, there will be a 100% transfer fee.
+- Where a transfer request is received 7 days or less before the start of the training course, there will be a 50% transfer fee.

-- Where the course booking is for multiple delegates, or you are not yourself the delegate, we need to know the names of delegates five working days in advance of the start of the course, so that we can ensure that exams are correctly organised, as well as to provide attendance certificates at the end of the training course.
-If you do not provide the names of the delegates prior to the five working day window described in this clause, the cancellation clauses above will apply to those delegates and a 100% cancellation fee will apply.
+- Where the course booking is for multiple delegates, or you are not yourself the delegate, we need to know the names of delegates 5 working days before the start of the course so that we can ensure that exams are correctly organised, as well as to provide attendance certificates at the end of the training course.
+If you do not provide the names of the delegates before the 5-working-day window described in this clause, the cancellation clauses above will apply to those delegates and a 100% cancellation fee will apply.